Trying to track down the history of condoms all the way to their roots is no small feat.

 Travel with us, visiting milestones throughout the history of condoms.

 When were condoms invented?

 It’s hard to pinpoint without speculation the exact time in history, and in what part of the world, condoms were invented.

 What we know from the history books is that the oldest condom ever excavated was made of an animal intestine.
 This discovery took place in England back in the 1640s.

-In the early days, linen sheaths, silk paper, animal intestines or bladder tissues were the go-to material for capturing semen after ejaculation, which in turn fought unwanted pregnancies.
+In the early days, linen sheaths, silk paper, animal intestines or bladder tissues were the go-to material.

 We can only wonder what condom effectiveness was in those old days.
 It’s safe to say that they were not super dependable.